phuang00/P02_Systems/README.md

 *None*

 ## User Instructions
-1. After downloading the project, find a friend to play Battleship wwith you!
+0. After downloading the project, find a friend to play Battleship with you!
+1. In the terminal, type make.
-2. In the terminal, run ./setup 1 to begin setting up your own board.
+2. Type ./setup 1 to begin setting up your own board.
 Tell your friend to run ./setup 2!
 3. You should see a 10x10 board on the terminal.
 You will now begin placing your five ships (lengths 1-5) down on the board.
 To place a ship, you must provide **3** values in the following order: column (A-J), row (0-9), and orientation (l - left, r - right, u - up, d - down).
     - keep in mind that the first three characters of your input will be interpreted as the column, row, and orientation
     - you are allowed to separate your input by spaces